 The EWU Counseling and Psychological Services' professional staff of counselors, psychologists, and graduate trainees abide by the ethical standards of the American Psychological Association and the American Counseling Association, including those involving confidentiality.
 CAPS is accredited by the International Association of Counseling Services, Inc.

 All CAPS records are strictly confidential and do not become part of university records.
 Information may be released only with the expressed written consent of the student.
-Exceptions to confidentiality occur only if there is a threat of serious harm to self or others.
+Exceptions to confidentiality occur when there is a threat of serious harm to self or others.

 CAPS services are provided free of charge to all enrolled students of Eastern Washington University.
-Consultation services are free to all EWU community members.
+Consultation services are available for all EWU community members.